ublue-os/bazzite/README.md

 Bazzite is an OCI image that serves as an alternative operating system for the [Steam Deck](https://www.steamdeck.com/), and a ready-to-game SteamOS-like for desktop computers and living room home theater PCs.

-Bazzite is built from [ublue-os/main](https://github.com/ublue-os/main) and [ublue-os/nvidia](https://github.com/ublue-os/nvidia), which means expanded hardware support and built in drivers are included.
+Bazzite is built from [ublue-os/main](https://github.com/ublue-os/main) and [ublue-os/nvidia](https://github.com/ublue-os/nvidia) using [Fedora](https://fedoraproject.org/) technology, which means expanded hardware support and built in drivers are included.
 Additionally, Bazzite adds the following features:

 - Proprietary Nvidia drivers pre-installed.
 - Full hardware accelerated codec support for H264 decoding.